TrueMB/TwitchViewerControl/README.md

 ![Creeper](https://i.ibb.co/dBtkn26/Creeper.png)
 ![Effect](https://i.ibb.co/QnbF5qc/Effect.png)

+# Commands:
+- /TVC reload - Reloads the Config and the Twitch Connections
+- /TVC setupRewards <Twitch Channel> - Creates the ChannelPoints with the config given Coins Amount without accepts through the Mod/Streamer.
+(They still can be edited) An Admin or the Ingamename in the Config can use the command.

 # Things you should know:
 - Plugin needs to be running, to read the Twitch Events.
 - Either my plugin or the Streamer (you) can give back Channel Points, if something went wrong.
+- This plugin should not run on public online-mode false servers for your own safety.

 # How to setup:
 As the first thing, we need to create an app on Twitch.